xamry/notes/Java/Java 8 new features.md

 # Java 8 New Features

+## Functional Interfaces
+Java 8 introduced a set of functional interfaces, such as Predicate, Function, Consumer, and Supplier, in the java.util.function package.
+These interfaces provide common functional programming patterns and enable lambda expressions and method references.

 ## Lambda Expressions**
 Lambda expressions introduced a concise syntax for defining anonymous functions.
 They enable **functional programming** by treating functions as first-class citizens, allowing the use of functional interfaces and enabling the use of functional programming constructs like streams.